 - Any situation required by a court of law

 - Any situation required by Gardai for investigating a crime

 The full version of the Headway policy on Data Protection lists all the possible reasons we might give your information to another person without your permission.

 Under the GDPR, you have the right to access the information we hold about you.
 If you find that any of the information is incorrect, you also have the right to have it changed.
 You can also request to have your records erased.

-You can use the form at the end of this document to make a request for a copy of your information or to have it corrected or deleted.
-We will deal with that request within one month of your request.
+You can use the form at the end of this document to make a request for a copy of your information, for it to be corrected or erased.
+We will comply with that within one month of receiving it.